ABsolutelyWeb/MySQL-Refresher/README.md

         NOTE: HAVING is for GROUP BY and must come after GROUP BY whereas WHERE must come before GROUP BY.
+	NOTE2: We CANNOT use WHERE for grouping / aggregate functions.
+HAVING is for aggregate functions.

 66. UNION